caressofsteel/hugo-story/README.md

 ```
 http://localhost:1313/
 ```
 Here you'll see the site running on the local Hugo server.
-You can now make changes to and Hugo will rebuild the site automatically.
+You can now edit the theme and Hugo will rebuild the site when changes are detected.

 ### 7. Further steps.